Governance Without the Monolith

 There is a difference.

-A release readiness review that confirms ten artifacts exist is not the same thing as a release readiness review that explains whether the integrated release is safe.
+A release readiness review that confirms ten artifacts exist does not necessarily explain whether the integrated release is safe.

-A dashboard that says testing is 92% complete is not the same thing as knowing whether high-risk capabilities are validated.
+A dashboard that says testing is 92% complete does not prove high-risk capabilities are validated.

-A control approval is not the same thing as understanding residual risk.
+A control approval is not the same as understanding residual risk.

 This is why governance needs better signal design.